arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

 ## Create AWS Destination User (using _source_ credentials)

-- Create a new policy at https://console.aws.amazon.com/iam/home?region=us-west-2#/policies.
+- Create a [new policy](https://console.aws.amazon.com/iam/home?region=us-west-2#/policies).
 Call it `AmazonEKSAdminPolicy` and use the following JSON fragment:

 	```
 	{